SpartzInc/automation_object/README.md

 I will also hold off on making large changes/updates until the 1.0 version is in place.
 Will make small updates here and there to fix bugs.

-Past all of this self-deprecation, this gem does work very well for our company's automation testing and has improved our productivity and testing stability greatly.
+This gem does work very well for our company's automation testing and has improved our productivity and testing stability greatly.

 ### Usage